The design of an electrical machine is difficult at best. It’s always a compromise between manufacturability and performance.

 Fortunately, there’s a newer, more effective replacement.
 It’s possible to incorporate soft magnetic composite (SMC) to work efficiently in tandem with the rotor.

 Soft magnetic composites are metal powders that can be easily magnetized and demagnetized compared with a hard magnet.

 One unique possibility is combining soft magnetic composite with electrical steel laminations.
 There are so called “hybrid” situations where you get the benefits of both.
 Correctly designed, a combination assembly lets you use the advantages of electrical steel (lower production cost) while adding unique features with SMCs (through its awesome shape-making capability).

 If your current electric motor design is running at 60-70% efficiency, can you improve that with SMC?
 Think of the long-term electric bill savings you could offer the end customer.

-Another thought: If you’re going to have magnets on the rotor, can you have a complete powder metal-based motor design with that adds a sintered magnetic powder material as the rotor material to which you attach the magnets?
+We have one more thought for those adding magnets to their rotor design.
+Can you create a completely powder metal-based motor, relying on sintered magnetic powders as the material to which you attach the magnets?
 Now you can merge two design concepts -- SMCs and a sintered powder metal -- taking full advantage of powder metallurgy.

 More on that below.

 Electric Motor Rotor Material